PeterOzo/Advanced-Quantitative-Methods-and-Machine-Learning-in-Finance/README.md

 - **Kurtosis Analysis**: Real Estate shows extreme kurtosis (17.20), indicating fat-tail distributions and higher probability of extreme events

 ![image](https://github.com/user-attachments/assets/928082f2-5719-4300-9df8-8a04b4142500)
+The Sharpe ratio analysis reveals Meals (0.656) and Medical Equipment (0.600) as the top-performing sectors on a risk-adjusted basis, demonstrating their ability to generate superior excess returns relative to volatility.
+These sectors benefit from consistent demand patterns and defensive characteristics that provide stable cash flows across economic cycles.
+Consumer staples sectors dominate the upper performance tiers: Food, Beer, and Retail all achieve Sharpe ratios above 0.40, confirming that necessity-based industries offer optimal risk-return profiles for long-term investors.
+The healthcare cluster (Medical Equipment, Drugs, Healthcare) consistently ranks in the top quartile, reflecting the sector's growth potential combined with relatively stable earnings.
+Notable underperformers include commodity-dependent sectors: Toys (-0.018), Gold (0.002), and Coal (0.062) exhibit poor risk-adjusted returns, indicating that high volatility in these industries is not adequately compensated by excess returns.
+The negative Sharpe ratio for Toys suggests investors would have been better served holding risk-free assets.
+Technology sectors show mixed performance: while Computers (0.177) and Chips (0.292) demonstrate moderate risk-adjusted returns, they lag behind defensive sectors, suggesting that innovation premiums may not fully offset technology sector volatility during the study period.
+The inverse relationship between VaR and Sharpe ratios is evident, where industries with moderate risk exposure (10-15% VaR) tend to achieve the highest risk-adjusted returns, validating the importance of balanced risk-taking in portfolio optimization.

 **Risk-Adjusted Performance Insights:**
 - **Top Performers**: Meals (0.656), Guns (0.628), and Medical Equipment (0.600) achieve the highest risk-adjusted returns